-Group 1 It is better to avoid books that are being studied on the course Avoid biography and social history as it is an analysis of literature Avoid light popular fiction - it is inappropriate in IB terms.
+Group 1 Avoid books that are being studied on the course Avoid biography and social history as it is an analysis of literature Avoid light popular fiction - it is inappropriate in IB terms.
 The EE is supposed to be an academic piece of analysis to impress a university tutor You can compare a book written in English with one translated into English Group 2 You must write it in the target language and it must be about a subject relevant to the target culture (i.e. it must be written in French about French culture & society, language or literature).
 Any literature examined must have been written originally in the target language.

-1 Group 3 Giving the research question a local angle can be very good for allowing opportunities for personal judgement Avoid "What if?" questions and questions which will lead to too much biography or description of the social context.
+Group 3 Giving the research question a local angle can be very good for allowing opportunities for personal judgement Avoid "What if?" questions and questions which will lead to too much biography or description of the social context.
 Analysis and evaluation are required.
-For History, an analysis of reliability and/or representativeness of sources is crucial, primary and/or secondary For Psychology, the research must be based on secondary data, not primary For Geography, the research can include primary data but the EE need not place so strong an emphasis on primary field data Group 4 The research question needs to keep them within the subject they have chosen and not become trans-disciplinary (i.e. in Biology, it should incorporate biological theories, not drift into Chemistry or Physics) The EE will be marked on its subject specific content according to what subject it is registered under (i.e. an EE registered as Chemistry will be judged on its chemical content).
+For History, an analysis of reliability and/or representativeness of sources is crucial, primary and/or secondary Group 4 The research question needs to keep them within the subject they have chosen and not become trans-disciplinary (i.e. in Biology, it should incorporate biological theories, not drift into Chemistry or Physics) The EE will be marked on its subject specific content according to what subject it is registered under (i.e. an EE registered as Chemistry will be judged on its chemical content).
 Experimental EEs need to have a fairly straightforward experiment to be conducted rigorously.
 Adult supervision is advisable.
 They should avoid experiments for which the outcome is already well documented.
 Some topics are unsuitable for investigation because of ethical or safety issues.
-For Library-based EEs, A questionnaire, survey or a library-based topic in Group 4 may be easier to research (in school or at a University library) but you need to manage a large amount of material and be selective for relevant information.
+For library-based EEs, A questionnaire, survey or a library-based topic in Group 4 may be easier to research (in school or at a University library) but you need to manage a large amount of material and be selective for relevant information.
 Group 5 For ideas look in books about "100 greatest unsolved mathematical problems" Avoid trivial questions in terms of the mathematics Mathematical topics can be chosen from areas such as engineering, science and social sciences, but the approach and development must be mathematical Group 6 Avoid purely biographical or historical research questions.
-For Theatre, the focus should not be a literary one and it is best to have a research question which will explore the links between theory and their application For Visual Arts, the research question should focus on the works of Visual Arts, which can include architecture, photography and installations.
+For Visual Arts, the research question should focus on the works of Visual Arts, which can include architecture, photography and installations.
 Interviews with practitioners and authorities can be effective as secondary material in relation to the research question